5 min read

 Find funding beyond seasonal support

 As Albert Einstein famously said: "Insanity is doing the same thing over and over again and expecting different results".
-While maintaining a stead stream of funds for your cause is the ultimate goal, having to run countless campaign drives is an exhausting exercise, and is enough to cause mental breakdowns in any NPO.
+While maintaining a steady stream of funds for your cause is the ultimate goal, having to run countless campaign drives is an exhausting exercise, and is enough to cause mental breakdowns in any NPO.

 Wikipedia has adopted a direct debit solution where users opt to donate on a monthly basis, without needing to be prompted by monthly or quarterly campaigns.
 By doing this, the website's owners know they will have projectable income figures with which to service their cause and plan their growth – all without exhausting their staff (and their funds) on continual campaigning.